PadsterH2012/Kenriss/README.md

 ## Usage

-1. Visit the homepage at `http://localhost:5000`
-2. Register a new user account
+1. Visit the homepage and register a new user account
-3. Log in with your credentials
+2. Log in with your credentials
-4. Access the dashboard
+3. Add shows to track from the dashboard
-5. Explore user settings and app settings pages
-6. Try switching between light and dark themes
+4. Search for episodes of your tracked shows
+5. Send NZB files directly to SABnzbd for download
+6. View and manage your tracked shows and episodes
+7. Customize application settings, including SABnzbd integration

 ## Development

 To make changes to the application:

 1. Modify the Flask application in `backend/app.py`
-2. Update routes in `backend/routes.py`
+2. Update routes in `backend/routes.py` and `backend/app_routes.py`
 3. Modify database models in `backend/models.py`
 4. Update HTML templates in `backend/templates/`
 5. Add or modify CSS in `backend/static/css/`